eth-educators/eth-docker/README.md

 Make sure you're in the project directory, `cd ~/eth2-docker` by default.

+This command will create the keys to deposit Eth against:<br />
+`sudo docker-compose run --rm deposit-cli`

-Edit the `.env` file to set the number of validators you wish to create.
-The default is just one (1) validator.
+Choose the number of validators you wish to create.
 > A validator is synonymous to one 32 Ethereum stake.
 Multiple validators
 > can be imported to a single validator client.

-This command will get you ready to deposit eth:<br />
-`sudo docker-compose run --rm deposit-cli`

 The created files will be in the directory `.eth2/validator_keys` in this project.
 > eth2.0-deposit-cli shows you a different directory, that's because it has a view